MILITARY RAILROADS

 .

 While conducting research on the South Brooklyn Railway, Joe Roborecky forwarded two maps that he located within the online archives of the Library of Congress.
 These maps and the associated images led to a significant discovery.

 As it turns out, the Navy Department had a railroad, with tracks and dedicated locomotives located west of Second Avenue, between 32th Street and 29th Street in the Sunset Park neighborhood of Brooklyn.

-The Fleet Supply Base was commissioned 23 September 1918 and this base is comprised of two loft buildings, two warehouses, a powerhouse and a few extraneous structures.
-All structures were constructed within an eight month period in 1918.
+The Fleet Supply Base is comprised of two loft buildings, two warehouses, a powerhouse and a few extraneous structures.
+All structures were constructed within an eight month period between 1918.

 The first of these maps, which is undated, but believed to be circa 1913 based on the fact the the South Brooklyn Marginal Railway is shown.
 Note the location of this proposed trackage.
 Please note, that this is a lease proposal map, not an actual property map.